01-edu/public/subjects/git/README.md

 puts "Hello, #{name}!"
 ```

+- **Tagging and Removing Commits**:
-- Mark the latest commit with `oops` tag, then remove commits coming after `v1` version (HEAD should be in `v1`)
+  - Tag the latest commit with `oops`, then remove commits made after the `v1` version.
+Ensure that the `HEAD` points to `v1`.
+- **Displaying Logs with Deleted Commits**:
-- Show the logs with the deleted commits displayed (eg: log for commit tagged `oops` should be displayed).
+  - Show the logs with the deleted commits displayed, particularly focusing on the commit tagged `oops`.
+- **Cleaning Unreferenced Commits**:
-- Now make sure the unreferenced commits are deleted from the history (no logs for deleted commits).
+  - Ensure that unreferenced commits are deleted from the history, meaning there should be no logs for these deleted commits.
+- **Author Information**:
-- Add an author comment to the file and commit the changes
+  - Add an author comment to the file and commit the changes.

 ```
 # Default is World